frakkerman/pricing_parcel_lockers/README.md

 * Utils.py: Contains several helper functions such as plotting.

 ### Environments
-* `OOH`: Contains the implementation of the OOH environment and the used data (Amazon_data and HombergerGehring_data).
+`OOH` Contains the implementation of the OOH environment and the used data (Amazon_data and HombergerGehring_data).
 * containers.py: container @dataclasses for storing during simulation.
 * customerchoice.py: the MNL choice model.
 * env_utils.py: some utility functions related to the environment.